vestrel00/contacts-android/docs/data/update-data-sets.md

 # Update existing sets of data

-This library provides the `DataUpdate` API that allows you to update a list of any data kinds directly without having to update them via Contacts/RawContacts.
+This library provides the `DataUpdate` API that allows you to update a list of any data kinds in the Contacts Provider database directly without having to update them via Contacts/RawContacts.
+This ensures that the Contacts Provider database contains the same data you have in memory.

 An instance of the `DataUpdate` API is obtained by,